The following topics are discussed:

 If you see this in your cluster, consider some of the above steps to reduce disruption.

-The addon also supports the Kubernetes policy API so that you can securely isolate pods from each other based on namespaces and labels.
-For more information on configuring network policies in Kubernetes see the walkthrough and the NetworkPolicy API object definition.
+Kubernetes Network Policies let you securely isolate pods from each other based on namespaces and labels.
+For more information on configuring network policies in Kubernetes see the walkthrough and the NetworkPolicy API object definition

 Note: as of version 1.9 of Weave Net, the Network Policy